 But there are also unconfirmed coronavirus cases in the ICU and other patients in the ICU.
-So, by mid-July some cities in Colombia over the past month.
+But ICU occupancy has been dropping in the largest cities in Colombia over the past month.

 Coronavirus Hospitalization in Colombia: The Reality

-On August 3, Colombia had 142,430 active coronavirus cases.
-The vast majority of coronavirus cases in Colombia are isolated at home and treated at home.
+On October 18, Colombia had 70,162 active coronavirus cases.
+The vast majority of active coronavirus cases in Colombia are isolated at home and treated at home.

-Only 11.1 percent of active cases were hospitalized in Colombia on August 3 according to INS out of the active cases that have not recovered or died.
+A total of 25.1 percent of active cases were hospitalized in Colombia on October 18 according to INS out of the active cases that have not recovered or died.

 The bottom line is the number of ICU beds occupied by coronavirus cases remains a low percentage of cases.
-Less than 1 percent of total coronavirus cases are in the ICU, even as the number of coronavirus cases in Colombia increased over these 25 days by 187,074 cases (over doubled).
+Less than 1 percent of total coronavirus cases are in the ICU, even as the number of coronavirus cases in Colombia increased over these 25 days by 168,749 cases.
 However, there are also many unconfirmed cases in the ICU.

 ICU Occupancy and Capacity in Colombia

-According to Semana, Colombia had 6,799 ICU beds in June.
-However, Colombia has been expanding ICU capacity and reportedly planned to to add 2,600 ICUs with ventilators in July and another 800 ICUs in August.
-So, ICU capacity is likely at about 8,000 ICU beds in late July.
+Colombia has been expanding ICU capacity and with plans to to add 2,600 ICUs with ventilators in July and another 800 ICUs in August.

-So, with 1,541 confirmed coronavirus cases in the ICU on October 18 according to INS and a total of 10,691 ICU beds, ICU utilization by confirmed coronavirus patients was about 19 percent on August 3.
+So, with 1,931 confirmed coronavirus cases in the ICU on October 18 according to INS and a total of 10,691 ICU beds, ICU utilization by confirmed coronavirus patients was about 18.1 percent on October 18.

-Also, keep in mind that ICU capacity is not only used for confirmed coronavirus patients, there are also suspected coronavirus cases and other patients in the ICU, as seen in the above graphic.
+However, keep in mind that ICU capacity is not only used for confirmed coronavirus patients.
+There are also suspected coronavirus cases and other patients in the ICU, as seen in the above graphic.

 A news report in El Tiempo in April reported there were 1,555 ICU beds in Bogotá, which is the city with the most coronavirus cases in Colombia.
 But the number of ICU beds has increased since that time.

-According to El Tiempo, on July 28, Bogotá had 1,533 of its total ICU beds dedicated to COVID-19 patients, which were 89 percent occupied on July 28 with confirmed COVID-19 cases or suspected cases.
+According to RCNRadio, on August 10, on July 28, Bogotá had 1,683 of its total ICU beds dedicated to COVID-19 patients, which were 89 percent occupied on August 10 with confirmed COVID-19 cases or suspected cases.
 This 89 percent was the same occupancy that was reported in the news on July 28.

 In Barranquilla, an “orange alert” was previously declared in June due to ICU occupancy hitting 73 percent with curfews at night and on weekends.

-However, due to a decrease in deaths from coronavirus in Barranquilla and an increase in recovered patients, according to CaracolTV, Barranquilla Mayor Jaime Pumarejo decided that the last day of the curfew in Barranquilla would be July 16.
+However, due to a decrease in deaths from coronavirus in Barranquilla and an increase in recovered patients, according to CaracolTV, Barranquilla Mayor Jaime Pumarejo decided that the last day of a curfew in Barranquilla was on July 16.